-Autolyzed yeast extract, is a food ingredient or additive that comes as a liquid, paste, powder, or in a granular state.
+Autolyzed yeast extract is a food ingredient or additive that comes as a liquid, paste, powder, or in a granular state.
 It is used as a flavoring agent or enhancer, and as a firming agent.
 It comes from yeast that has been specially treated.

 How Autolyzed Yeast Extract is Made

 Autolyzed yeast is produced by the allowing the peptide bonds of the proteins in the yeast to hydrolyze.
 This is done by one of two different methods.
-Edible yeast (cells) are heated under tightly controlled conditions to a temperature that causes proteolytic enzymes already present in the yeast to "digest" the proteins, and break their bonds, producing different peptides and amino acids.
+Edible yeast (cells) are heated under tightly controlled conditions to a temperature that causes proteolytic enzymes already present in the yeast to “digest” the proteins, and break their bonds, producing different peptides and amino acids.
 During this process, destruction of the cell walls occur.
-Brewer's yeast or baker's yeast may be used for this process.
-A yeast "cream" is slowly heated to 55° C. and afterwards is pasteurized at 70° C to deactivate the enzymes and to kill any living cells.
+Brewer’s yeast or baker’s yeast may be used for this process.
+A yeast “cream” is slowly heated to 55° C. and then is pasteurized at 70° C to deactivate the enzymes and to kill any living cells.

 The simpler amino acids that are left from the process can enhance the taste of certain foods.
 However, this autolyzed yeast still contains the insoluble components of the destroyed cell walls.
-This can be used itself as a flavor enhancer or as an ingredient to make other processed flavors, if clarity is not important to the resultant ingredient.
+This can be used itself as a flavor enhancer or as an ingredient to make other processed flavors if clarity is not important to the resultant ingredient.

-Autolyzed yeast extract is made by separating the the cell components from the amino acid components.
-This is done by centrifugation or other means, and a the resultant yeast extract id then filtered and spray-dried, or left as a liquid.
-It can help give a "meaty" flavor to foods.
+Autolyzed yeast extract is made by separating the cell components from the amino acid components.
+This is done by centrifugation or other means, and the resultant yeast extract id then filtered and spray-dried, or left as a liquid.
+It can help give a “meaty” flavor to foods.
 Unlike the pre-separated autolyzed yeast, this extract is more clear and able to be used in a wider variety of situations.

-The separated insoluble cell-wall components are separately dried and can be used for animal fodder.
+The separated insoluble cell wall components are separately dried and can be used for animal fodder.

 Yeast extract, also called Baker’s yeast extract, without the word autolyzed, is a similar product which also is a mixture of amino acids and peptides, carbohydrates, in which the cell walls of the yeast have been ruptured and separated from the proteins.